tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 through the chapter numbers as ordered in the contents file.
 Each chapter begins with a paragraph or two explaining what you should have come to understand by that point in your studies.
 After those introductory paragraphs, the chapter then begins to discuss its subject matter in nauseating detail.
-At the end of the chapter is a briefly worded summary of what you should understand from that chapter if I have been successful.
+At the end of the chapter is a briefly worded summary of what you should understand from that chapter if it has been successful.
 Following that may or may not be some sidenotes relevant to the subject at hand, but not necessary to its understanding.

-If at any time you get to a chapter intro, and you have read the preceeding chapters thoroughly and you do not understand what it says you should understand by that point, please contact us on the LIMA mud.
+If at any time you get to a chapter intro, and you have read the preceeding chapters thoroughly and you do not understand what it says you should understand by that point, please contact us on the LIMA MUD.

 Some basic terms this manual uses:

 * **Driver** This is the executable program which is the game (typically FluffOS, DGD or LDMUD - LIMA uses FluffOS).
-It accepts incoming connections, interprets LPC code defined by the mudlib, keeps mud objects in memory, makes periodic attempts to clean unused mud objects from memory, makes periodic calls to objects, and so on.
+It accepts incoming connections, interprets LPC code defined by the mudlib, keeps MUD objects in memory, makes periodic attempts to clean unused MUD objects from memory, makes periodic calls to objects, and so on.
 This is the Unreal Engine of MUDs.

 * **Mudlib** LIMA is a mudlib, that contains LPC code which defines the world in which you are in.
 The driver of itself is not a game.
 It is just a program which allows the creation of a multi-user environment.
   In some sense, the driver is like an LPC compiler, and the mudlib is like a compiler's library (a very loose analogy).
-The mudlib defines basic objects which will likely be used over and over again by people creating in the mud world.
+The mudlib defines basic objects which will likely be used over and over again by people creating in the MUD world.
 Examples of such objects are ``/std/base_room``, ``/std/body.c``, and so on.

 * **Your mudlib** Your mudlib begins as a copy of a mudlib, in this case LIMA.
 From this point on, you can modify it as you want, add and subtract as you see fit.
 Modifying the files contained in the LIMA